Kirkland, Washington: History

-The first woolen mill in the state of Washington was built in Kirkland in 1892.
-The mill was the primary supplier of wool products for the Alaska Gold Rush prospectors and for the U.S. military during World War I. By 1917, after the completion of the Lake Washington Ship Canal, the construction of ocean-going vessels had become a major business.
+By 1917, after the completion of the Lake Washington Ship Canal, the construction of ocean-going vessels had become a major business.
 By 1940, the thriving Lake Washington Shipyard had constructed more than 25 warships during World War II for the U.S. Navy, on what is now Carillon Point.

 Annexations

 Since the incorporation of Kirkland in 1905, the city has grown to approximately 12 times its original geographic boundaries, nearly doubling in size during the 1940s and 1960s.

 Kirkland consolidated with the neighboring town of Houghton on July 31, 1968, to form one city of 13,500.
 It annexed the neighborhood of Totem Lake in 1974, and the neighborhoods of South Juanita, North Rose Hill, and South Rose Hill in 1988, which were the largest annexations undertaken in Washington in nearly two decades.
 This added a further 16,119 people to Kirkland's population and was responsible for 76 percent of Kirkland's population increase between 1980 and 1990.

 On November 3, 2009, responding to a county initiative to encourage cities to annex or incorporate many of the unincorporated areas within the county, as well as a state sales tax incentive intended to ease the process, three previously unincorporated districts north of the city—Finn Hill, North Juanita, and Kingsgate—voted on whether to annex to Kirkland.
 The measure failed by seven votes to reach the 60% margin, which was required because the measure included accepting a share of the city's voter-approved debt.
 However, since the affirmative vote was over 50%, the city council could and did vote to accept the annexation, without the assumption of debt.

 The annexation added 33,000 residents (combined total population of around 80,000) and nearly 7 sqmi to Kirkland on June 1, 2011.
 For a 10-year period from 2011 to 2021, the city was eligible and filed annually for a special Annexation State Sales Tax Credit (ASTC) from the State of Washington to bridge the millions of dollars deficit in providing municipal services in the annexation area.
 The ASTC expired in 2021.